-Use the following table as a guide for installing expansion cards to ensure proper cooling and mechanical fit.
-The expansion cards with the highest priority must be installed first using the slot priority indicated.
-All other expansion cards must be installed in card priority and slot priority order.
+The following table provides guidelines for installing expansion cards to ensure proper cooling and mechanical fit.
+The expansion cards with the highest priority should be installed first using the slot priority indicated.
+All other expansion cards should be installed in card priority and slot priority order.